Gerson Rodrigues (footballer, born 1995): Personal life

 Rodrigues became a Luxembourgish citizen in March 2017 after officially requesting it to the authorities.
-He thus became immediately eligible for the national team.
+He thus became immediately eligible for the national team of Luxembourg.
 He still retains his Portuguese citizenship as of today.

+After his conviction for assault and battery, one of which involved domestic violence against his former partner, Rodrigues continued to play for the Luxembourg international football team.
+This caused outcry among leaders and groups including MP Corinne Cahen and the Conseil National de Femmes du Luxembourg.
+A journalist for Le Quotidien was excluded from a Luxembourg Football press event due to his negative coverage of Rodrigues's selection for the national team.